sparkney/danceguide/index.md

 ```
 <a href="link_action.html" target="_blank">See the result</a>

 LinkPanel is used to create links, and we link to the HelloWorldAction from previous exemple.
-Clickning the link will execute HelloWorldAction.
+Clickning the link will execute the HelloWorldAction.

 What about adding components together?
 This is where layout manages come in handy.
 They are used to compose content and manage layout properties.
 Content can be any component, a text, link, or other layout managers.
 By combining layout manages, complex layouts can easily be achieved.